limistah/aleemisiaka.com/content/posts/byte-operators.md

 Be aware that 1 is not stored as 1 in computers but as `00000001` same for 2 it is rather stored as `00000010` for consistency against larger values.

-### Masking Operators
+### Bitwise Operators

-To better understand byte masking operations, take a look at what each masking operator would do for you.
+To better understand byte switching operations, take a look at what each operator would do for you.

 #### The Bitwise OR operator